Event Planning Checklist

 - The 2nd floor Atrium used as a reception hall will accommodate 10 round tables.

-- The 3rd floor Crow’s Nest used a reception/dining area will accomodate 4 round tables with 8 chairs per table.
+- The 3rd floor Crow’s Nest used a reception/dining area will accommodate 4 round tables with 8 chairs per table.
 Rectangles (2-3) can be set up in the hallway with dual access.

 - Determine event budget and secure funding sources.
 If necessary, seek donations or sponsorships to assist with budget management.
 Consider: